MikiMorozov/Data-Egnine-CLI-For-Microsoft-SQL-Server/README.md

 ## Configuration

 The only configuration you'll need to do is install an ODBC driver for your database if you haven't already.
-This program currently supports ODBC Driver 17 for SQL Server only.
+This program currently only supports ODBC Driver 17 for SQL Server.

 ### Step 1: install ODBC Driver for SQL Server